MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-dnb.md

    :::image type="content" source="media/enrichment-dnb-tile.png" alt-text="Screenshot of the Dun & Bradstreet tile.":::

 1. Select a [connection](connections.md) from the dropdown list.
 Contact an administrator if no connection is available.
-If you are an administrator, you can create a connection by selecting **Add connection** and choosing **Dun & Bradstreet**.
+If you're an administrator, you can create a connection.
+Select **Add connection** and choose **Dun & Bradstreet**.

 1. Select **Connect to Dun & Bradstreet** to confirm the connection.